chezou/tabula-py/README.md

 - multiple_tables (bool, optional):
   - (Experimental) Extract multiple tables.
   - This option uses JSON as an intermediate format, so if tabula-java output format will change, this option doesn't work.
+- user_agent (str, optional)
+  - Set a custom user-agent when download a pdf from a url.
+Otherwise it uses the default urllib.request user-agent

 ## FAQ